LunarWatcher/dotfiles/docs/AI slop victims.md

 Also includes an AI slop machine in code review, though its current function (aside advertising Google's slop bot Gemini) is unclear.
 The risk is still unacceptably high.
 No tagged commits are included on main, but because they squash commits, it's extra hard to tell if that's the case.

+Initially planned replacement was [Zola](https://github.com/getzola/zola), but a second (unplanned) AI sweep found that [the templating engine Zola uses has an upcoming v2 with AI slop](https://github.com/Keats/tera2/pull/86), so that plan was abandoned.
+Website shut down on 2025-12-24 since there are no alternatives that meet all the criteria without massive amounts of refactoring for all the non-standard crap being used, since there are no standards.

+Might create a replacement myself at some point after I fuck around with web servers, but this is a future me problem tentatively on the roadmap for 2026/2027.

 ### Nvm

 Abandoned: 2025-12-23